legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 The goal of my evaluation was to see how often the LLM chooses the option aligned with its true goal when it believes it is unmonitored vs. monitored.

 This evaluation could have been conducted easily using pure Python + OpenAI API calls.
 For this experiment, as recommended by ARENA, I utilized a tool called [Inspect](https://inspect.ai-safety-institute.org.uk/), created by the UK AI Safety Institute.
-It streamlines the process of dataset management, prompt-chaining, and evaluation, while providing a nifty UI and statistics like token usage, time taken, accuracy, etc.
+It streamlines the process of dataset management, prompt-chaining, and evaluation, while providing a nifty UI and statistics like token usage, time taken, accuracy, etc. It also allows for easy switching between a whole host of LLMs, if one wishes to do so.

 ### Baseline Benchmark